59Frames/colr/README.md

         // 1.
 If no primary color is set, it takes a default color.
 Currently it is 0xFF9B59B6
         // 2.
 If no secondary color is set, it takes the primary color and makes it brighter by a given value.
 Currently by 32
         // 3.
 If no accent color is set, it creates a new color from the inverted primary color value
         // 4.
-If no font color is set, it uses the default font color of 0xFF262626
+If no font color is set, it calculates the brightness and whether the result is higher than 130 it takes a darker or brighter color
         // 5.
-If no icon color is set, it uses the default icon color of 0xFFFEFEFE ColorTheme halfImplementedTheme = new ColorTheme.Builder()
+If no icon color is set, it calculates the brightness and whether the result is higher than 130 it takes a darker or brighter color
+        ColorTheme halfImplementedTheme = new ColorTheme.Builder()
                 .primary(NatureColors.CRIMSON)
                 .font(NatureColors.WHITE)